Ozone Library

 - Behind fluorine and hydroxyl radicals, ozone has the third-highest oxidation potential at 2.07 (see chart below).

-- The third molecule in O3 is bonded very loosely; it will break away, leaving pure oxygen, O2, and the single atom, O.
+- The third molecule in O3 is bonded loosely; it will break away, leaving pure oxygen, O2, and a single atom, O.

 - Ozone is a high-energy molecule.
 Its half-life in water at room temperature is only 20 minutes, and it decomposes into simple oxygen.